NLAFET/StarNEig/docs/README.md

 ```

 The PDF documentation is copied to `build-doc/starneig_manual.pdf` and the HTML
-documentation is available at `build-doc/html` directory.
+documentation is available under the `build-doc/html` directory.